Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 ### Get
 - retrieving a node by its positioni n the linked list
 - i.e. give it 0 it should get the head, give it 2 and it gets the 3rd item

+### Set
+- change the value of a node based on its position in the linked list
+  - accepts a value and an index
+  - use your `get` function to find the specific node
+  - if the node is not found, return false